MicrosoftLearning/mslearn-postgresql/Instructions/Labs/16-analyze-sentiment.md

     );
     ```

-2. Next, you will use the `COPY` command to populate the table with data from a CSV file.
+2. Next, use the `COPY` command to populate the table with data from a CSV file.
 Execute the command below to load customer reviews into the `reviews` table:

     ```sql
     \COPY reviews FROM 'mslearn-postgresql/Allfiles/Labs/Shared/reviews.csv' CSV HEADER